the 3 day push, pull, legs workout split routine

 How The 3 Day Barbell-Only Push, Pull, Legs Workout Routine Works

-Now that we have that cleared up, let’s get into the workout.
-This routine can be done as a circuit, with each exercise being done for 3-5 sets of 8-12 reps.
+Now that we have that cleared up, let’s get into the workouts.
+This 3-day routine can be done as a circuit, with each exercise performed for 3-5 sets of 8-12 reps.
+Of course, you’re going to make modifications based on your fitness level, but the idea is to get uncomfortable.

-You can also do it as a pyramid, starting with one rep of each exercise and working your way up to 10 reps of each exercise.
-Whichever way you choose to do it, make sure to warm up properly and use proper form to avoid injury.
+You can also structure your workout in a pyramid, starting with one rep of each exercise and working your way up to 10 reps total.
+Whichever way you choose, make sure to warm up properly and strictly maintain proper form to avoid injury.
+You’ll be performing compound movements.
+Don’t get sloppy.

 3 Day Push, Pull, Legs Example Split